Practical guide Roles & Responsibilities What is the relationship between the board and volunteers?

 What is the relationship between the board and volunteers?

-Most board members are volunteers.
+• Most board members are volunteers.
 Some organisations choose to pay their board members, but care must be taken (especially for charitable organisations) that the inherent conflict of interests is authorised and managed appropriately.
+Volunteers are the life blood for many charities, both large and small.

-If the organisation has a management team, the board would normally delegate all volunteer liaison to its managers.
+• If the organisation has a management team, the board would normally delegate all volunteer liaison to its managers but where there is none, the responsibility may fall to the board.

-A court has recently decided that, in some situations, a volunteer will be classed as a worker when attending activities for which they are entitled to remuneration.
-Volunteer policies may need to be updated.
+• A court has recently decided that, in some situations, a volunteer will be classed as a worker when attending activities for which they are entitled to remuneration

 Related resources